tcharding/tobin.cc/content/resume.md

 * 24 month software apprenticeship.
 * 98th percentile in algorithms on [HackerRank](https://www.hackerrank.com/tcharding).
 * **12 years experience** using Linux.
-* Founder of Central Coast Linux Users Group
+* Founder of Central Coast Linux Users Group.
+* Founder of Crowd Code Pty Ltd.

+## Current Position

+Currently endeavouring to build a software company Crowd Coded.
+Also doing contract work, web development and hosting.

+Tooling up in the area of artificial intelligence (in Golang).

-## Most recent Position
+## Previous Position

 Worked at AppOrbit on the AppSwitch project.
 From the project documentation: